NF997/OTSecurityIncidents/Brainstorming.md

 - Most of the ICS which think they are air-gapped aren't

 ## Countermeasures
-- We should focus more on behaviours and TTPs instead of anomalies
+- We should focus more on behaviors and TTPs instead of anomalies
 - MFA wherever possible for remote access
-- Risk based vulnerability patching
+- Risk-based vulnerability patching

 ## Vulnerabilities
 - 24% related to the ICS protocols, the rest is "deep" in the ICS